What is Apache Iceberg?

 Why Iceberg Exists

-To understand what Iceberg solves, it helps to trace how we got here.
-Data warehouses dominated for decades — batch overnight ETL, specialized hardware, predictable schema.
-Then around 2010, Hadoop arrived and changed the model: dump everything into a distributed file system cheaply, worry about structure later.
-The schema-on-read idea made sense at the time because managing schema was genuinely painful, and the volumes of data organizations were dealing with were breaking traditional warehouse economics.
+To understand what Iceberg solves, trace how we got here.
+Data warehouses dominated for decades -- batch overnight ETL, specialized hardware, predictable schema.
+Around 2010, Hadoop changed the model: dump everything into a distributed file system cheaply, worry about structure later.
+Schema-on-read made sense when managing schema was painful and data volumes were breaking traditional warehouse economics.

 But schema does matter.
-And consistency matters.
-And the ability to safely modify data without corrupting concurrent reads matters.
-Early data lakes — and even Hive tables on HDFS — didn't have any of that.
-If you wanted to update a row, you rewrote the whole partition.
-If two writers touched the same table at the same time, you got lucky or you got corrupted data.
-Changing a column name required rewriting every file or breaking downstream readers.
-Querying a large table meant listing every file in a directory hierarchy, which became comically slow at scale.
+Consistency matters.
+The ability to safely modify data without corrupting concurrent reads matters.
+Early data lakes -- even Hive tables on HDFS -- had none of that.
+Updating a row meant rewriting the whole partition.
+Two writers touching the same table at once?
+Either you got lucky or you got corruption.
+Changing a column name meant rewriting every file or breaking downstream readers.
+Querying a large table required listing every file in a directory hierarchy, which got comically slow at scale.

 Iceberg and formats like it emerged from those pain points.
 Netflix had tens of petabytes in Hive tables and was hitting all of them.